cristianoc/arc-challenge/README.md

 ### Key Techniques Used

-1. **Predefined Transformations**: The method applies a series of predefined transformations to the input grids, which are designed to relate input properties to the output grid size.
-These transformations range from basic operations, like directly using the input size, to more complex analyses that involve object properties and grid patterns.
-The transformations are applied in a sequence, starting with simpler ones and progressing to more complex methods as needed, depending on the characteristics of the grid.
+1. **Predefined Transformations**: The method applies a series of predefined transformations to the input grids, designed to relate input properties to the output grid size.
+These transformations range from basic operations, like directly using the input size, to more complex analyses involving object properties and grid patterns.
+The transformations are applied sequentially, starting with simpler ones and progressing to more complex methods as needed, based on the characteristics of the grid.

 2. **Object Matching and Feature Detection**: After applying transformations, the method attempts to match objects between the input and output grids.
-When objects can be matched, the method detects common features that could determine the correct output size.
-This process uses these detected features to make a more informed prediction.
+When objects can be matched, the method detects common features to identify which object in the input corresponds to the output.
+This process uses these detected features to select the correct object.

 3. **Regularized Regression**: In cases where object matching and feature detection are insufficient to fully determine the output size, regularized regression is applied.
-This involves solving a regression problem to find weights and biases that best fit the observed data, while also incorporating regularization constraints to prevent overfitting and ensure model simplicity.
+This involves solving a regression problem to find weights and biases that best fit the observed data, while also incorporating regularization constraints to ensure model simplicity and prevent overfitting.

 ## SizeARC: A Simplified ARC Challenge